 - Certain drugs, including ACE inhibitors for lowering blood pressure, cocaine, and statins for lowering cholesterol

-- Electrolyte imbalances like too little potassium or calcium
+- Electrolyte imbalance, such as too little potassium or calcium

 - Polymyalgia rheumatica

-For muscle pain from overuse or injury, rest that body part and take acetaminophen or ibuprofen.
-Apply ice for the first 24 - 72 hours of an injury to reduce pain and inflammation.
+For muscle pain from overuse or injury, rest the affected body part and take acetaminophen or ibuprofen.
+Apply ice for the first 24 to 72 hours after injury to reduce pain and inflammation.
 After that, heat often feels more soothing.

 Muscle aches from overuse and fibromyalgia often respond well to massage.
 Gentle stretching exercises after a long rest period are also helpful.

 Regular exercise can help restore proper muscle tone.
 Walking, cycling, and swimming are good aerobic activities to try.
 A physical therapist can teach you stretching, toning, and aerobic exercises to help you feel better and stay pain-free.
 Begin slowly and increase workouts gradually.
 Avoid high-impact aerobic activities and weight lifting when injured or while in pain.

 Be sure to get plenty of sleep and try to reduce stress.
 Yoga and meditation are excellent ways to help you sleep and relax.